mythic-smh/Ghoster/README.md

 W is for moving forward, A is for moving to the left, S if for moving backwards and finally D is for moving to the right

-If you are player 2

-Here is how you move:

 # VIM movement

+Now for player 2:

-K is to move up, L is to move right, J is to move down/backwards and finallyH is to move to the left.
+K is to move up, L is to move right, J is to move down/backwards and finally is to move to the left.

 # Characters

 Player 1 will be the attacker and Player 2 will be the defender who has to escape